16 Jan The Saints and Sinners’ Guide To Glasgow

 A guide to Glasgow – for the new you?

-Dry January or continue the party…
+A Dry Beginning or continue the party…

 If you are more of a ‘wet’ January type, we don’t judge here.
 Gin71 is Glasgow’s original dedicated Gin bar and offers a fabulous range of gins from across the world, as well as many other popular beverages.
 Set in a stunning historic building you can sit back and enjoy the surroundings whilst sipping your favourite tipple.
 Craft beer fans should head to Brewdog/Doghouse Glasgow to sample a great range of ales, many of which are brewed locally in Scotland.
 Or, as mentioned earlier, the cocktail menu at Tiki Bar certainly got our mouths watering.